-SymBio in-licenses drugs for development and sale in Japan and Asia
+SymBio in-licenses drugs for development and sale

 SymBio is a specialty pharmaceutical company that buys the right to develop and commercialize drug candidates in order to address the underserved medical needs of patients in Japan and the rest of Asia.
-With its main focus on the oncology, hematology and autoimmune space, the company typically seeks in-licensing opportunities for niche markets from pharmaceutical and biotech companies based in the US or EU.
+With its main focus on the areas of oncology, hematology, and pain management, the company typically seeks in-licensing opportunities for niche markets from pharmaceutical and biotech companies based in the US or EU.